Freedom Of Information

 Documents are held by MCCAA pertaining to its four Entities.
 These can be both digital and analogue in nature and vary in content depending on the particular function within the various Directorates.
 The documents considered as “publicly available” are mostly readily available for access in the respective sections of MCCAA website.
 Kindly note that some of the information listed above is exempt from disclosure under the Freedom of Information Act (Cap.
 496), MCCAA Act (Cap.
 510) and Data Protection Act (Cap.
 440).

-Complaints may be submitted to the Freedom of Information Officer via E-ID, by email at email@example.com, or else by post or by hand at the above address.
-Manual Forms may be downloaded from the MCCAA's website or collected from the offices at the address indicated above.
+Complaints may be submitted via E-ID, through a COMPLAINT ONLINE FORM, by email at email@example.com, or else by post or by hand at the above address.
+Manual Forms may be downloaded from the MCCAA's website or collected from the Ministry for Social Dialogue, Consumer Affairs and Civil Liberties at the address indicated above.

 The officer responsible shall inform the applicant of the decision taken with respect to his or her complaint, and in the even of confirmation of a decision not to release the pertinent information, shall explain the reasons thereof.
 Whenever the applicant's complaint is related to the format of the information provided or to an extension of the deadline for the submission of the notification indicating whether a request would be met or not by the Public Authority and the original decision upheld, the applicant shall be given an explanation as to why his or her complaint cannot be positively addressed.

 An applicant may also make use of the Internal Complaints Procedure to report failure to meet deadlines or to send notifications.
 In those cases where the request for information can be met, but has not been met within the deadlines specified by the Act, the officer responsible shall waive any applicable fees for the submission of information.

 - Sector Inquiries